 2. You already love the cast.
 Mark Heap (Thomas Brown from Lark Rise to Candleford) is Charles Dickens, and his delivery of lines is just as catchy as it was when he portrayed the postman.
 Tom Hollander (from a multitude of costume dramas) is acclaimed art critic John Ruskin.
 His reserved performance makes him a complex character who draws you in – at the same time as it makes you dislike him.
-Aidan Turner is not only part of the series, but is central to it, and it feels like ice cream on top of chocolate cake – with whipped cream – to be able to watch him in a period drama while Poldark gears up for another season.
+Aidan Turner is not only part of the series, but is central to it, and it feels like ice cream on top of chocolate cake – with whipped cream – to be able to watch him in another period drama if you are missing “Poldark.”

 Who’s who (with some spoilers if you aren’t familiar with their history):

 Aidan Turner (The Tudors, And Then There Were None, Poldark) is Dante Gabriel Rossetti (1828 – 1882), an English poet, illustrator, painter and translator; founder of the Pre-Raphaelite Brotherhood; husband to Elizabeth Siddal.

 Rafe Spall (The Chatterley Affair, Wide Sargasso Sea, A Room with a View, Anonymous, Sons of Liberty, Swallows and Amazons) is William Holman Hunt (1827 – 1910), an English painter, and one of the founding members of the Pre-Raphaelite Brotherhood.